Hico, West Virginia

 Hico is a census-designated place (CDP) in Fayette County, West Virginia, United States.
 Hico is located at the junction of U.S. routes 19 and 60, 7 mi northeast of Fayetteville.
 Hico has a post office with ZIP code 25854.
-As of the 2010 census, its population was 272.
+As of the 2020 census, its population was 239 (down from 272 at the 2010 census).

-Some say the community was named after a variety of tobacco called hico, while others believe the name is a transfer from Hyco, Virginia (an extinct town).
+Some believe that the community was named after a variety of tobacco called hico, while others believe the name is a transfer from Hyco, Virginia (an extinct town).

+On April 2, 2024, an EF2 tornado caused significant damage just to the south of Hico.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Hico has a humid subtropical climate, abbreviated "Cfa" on climate maps.